Discreet Confidential Consultation (213) 374-3952

 Posted by Ronald D. Hedding | Sep 06, 2017

-Understanding how the law works and why it was enacted related to molestation cases is crucial if you are charged with a sex crime.
+Understanding the intricacies of the law and the reasons behind its enactment in relation to molestation cases is not just crucial, it's empowering.
+It gives you the control to navigate a charged situation.
 Several different considerations must be taken into account if you are going to defend yourself properly or even work out a plea bargain with the prosecutors and judge in a criminal case.

 The first important consideration to consider is the attorney you chose to represent you.
+Your attorney is not just a legal representative but a guide and a source of reassurance.
 You want to select an attorney who has had success and experience defending those charged with sex-related offenses.
 However, as you will see, your search and the factors you use to choose that attorney can be quite complex and require some thought and research.

 The next consideration you should have relates to whether you will fight your case or try and negotiate a resolution.
 To make this decision, you will have to understand the law surrounding your particular charges and decide whether the prosecutor can prove that you violated the specific elements of the direction you are charged with.

-The more you know about child molestation laws, the easier it will be to match the law with your circumstances and make critical decisions.
+The more you know about child molestation laws, the more informed and prepared you will be to make critical decisions.
 Of course, you will want to make those decisions with your attorney's advice and your common sense.

 When deciding how you will proceed on your case, you should also consider the factors the prosecutor and judge will use to determine what you will be charged with and how harsh they will be in dealing with your case.
 They will look at your criminal record, the alleged victim's age, the conduct involved with the crime, and a host of other factors that are particular to what you are being charged with.